ondratra/ecma2js/README.md

 for class names in that manner(it will save some extra bytes).
 Look for `{mangle: { keep_fnames: true}` in `gulpfile.js`.

 ## Rollup note
-Build uses [Rollupjs](http://rollupjs.org/) which reduces build sise but due to it's nature may potentially cause problems.
+Build uses [Rollupjs](http://rollupjs.org/) for tree shaking of unused code which reduces build size but due to it's nature may potentially cause problems.
 See rollup troubleshooting on library's web page for more information.